smizell/restfuljson/index.md

 1. JSON objects MAY include a `url` property to indicate a link to itself
 2. JSON objects MAY append `_url` to properties to indicate related links
+3. JSON objects MAY append `_urls` to properties to indicate an array of related links

 All URLs SHOULD conform to [RFC 3986][].
 API providers MAY use camel case rather than snake case where applicable.
 A profile link conforming to [RFC 6906][], as